pulumi/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 Changes to a DB instance can occur when you manually change a parameter, such as `allocated_storage`, and are reflected in the next maintenance window.
-Because of this, Terraform may report a difference in its planning phase because a modification has not yet taken place.
+Because of this, this provider may report a difference in its planning phase because a modification has not yet taken place.
 You can use the `apply_immediately` flag to instruct the service to apply the change immediately (see documentation below).